-Walktober, previously known as International Walk to School Month, is an annual event where schools across Manitoba celebrate students walking to school as often as possible.
+Walktober, previously known as International Walk to School Month, is an annual event for the month of October where schools across Manitoba celebrate walking to school as often as possible.
 Walktober celebrations are unique to each school, and you can participate for a day, a week, or the entire month!
-Your school or individual classrooms can host activities to encourage students to walk and have conversations around the barriers to walking in your school community.
+Your school and/or individual classrooms can host activities to encourage students to walk and how their school community can be more walkable.
 We have ready-made resources and event ideas to make it easy for coordinators to find something that suits their school.
-Learn more here!

 - Carry signs that display pedestrian safety messages.

 - Have a nutritious breakfast before or after the walk.

 - Incorporate a walking theme into a physical education class.

 - Invite the school mascot or wear school colors while walking.

 - Use the Walkability Checklist or make a list of problems spotted along the walk.

 - Take disposable cameras on the route and document possible pedestrian hazards.

 - Play walking songs.

 - Ask the mayor to sign an Official Proclamation for Walktober.